Everything you need to know about the Jellyfish Lake in Palau

 The jellyfish wall located at the east side of the lake early in the morning

-Swimming at the Jellyfish Lake sounds scary.
+Absolutely yes!
+It’s true that swimming at the Jellyfish Lake sounds scary.
 I´ve never swam close to a jellyfish on purpose and never thought to swim around millions of these animals.
 Even though I tried first to avoid touching the jellyfish as a natural instinct, there is a point in which I couldn´t evade them.
 Hundreds of thousands of jellyfish appeared from one moment to another and touching them with my arms, legs and even cheeks became inevitable.
 First, I was a little worried about my safety, but after bumping a couple of times with them, I realized they are extremely soft and inoffensive – I even pet a couple of them.

 Although many people think that this type of jellyfish don´t have stingers, they do.
 However, these are too small to be felt by us.
 Like all 70 marine lakes in Palau, these very particular environments were formed by depressions in limestone thousands of years ago.
 The jellyfish, as other marine species, were confined in the lakes and had to adapt to the new living conditions.
 Since the jellyfish here feed from algae and have no natural predators present, their stingers became inoffensive for larger animals like humans.